-The Southern Coalition for Social Justice is a 501(c)3 nonprofit organization founded in August 2007 in Durham, North Carolina by a multidisciplinary group, predominantly people of color, who believe that families and communities engaged in social justice struggles need a team of lawyers, social scientists, community organizers and media specialists to support them in their efforts to dismantle structural racism and oppression.
+The Southern Coalition for Social Justice is a 501(c)(3) nonprofit organization founded in August 2007 in Durham, North Carolina by a multidisciplinary group, predominantly people of color, who believed that families and communities engaged in social justice struggles need a team of lawyers, social scientists, community organizers, and media specialists to support them in their efforts to dismantle structural racism and oppression.

 Some of our current efforts include these interrelated issues:

-- Protecting minority voting rights and strengthening meaningful opportunities for effective civic participation for all.
+- Protecting the voting rights of people of color and strengthening meaningful opportunities for effective civic participation for all.

 - Challenging racial discrimination at all stages of the criminal justice system and its impact on racial and ethnic minority communities.